amahi/spdy/README.md

  * GOAWAY and HEADERS frames
  * Variable flow control window size
  * NPN negotiation
- * Support for other than HTTP GET frames, i.e. POST, PUT or any request that has a body
  * Extensive error handling for all possible rainy-day scenarios specified in the specification
  * Support for pre-3.1 SPDY standards